openworm/openworm_docs/intro.rst

 ..
 Navigating OpenWorm
 .. ===================
 ..
 To help you find your way around OpenWorm we suggest using this page
+..
+Overview of projects [insert projects from mindmap here]
+..
+Sibernetic
+..
+Geppetto
+..  ...
+..
+How to contribute
+..
+On GitHub
+..
+On Google Drive
+..

 Concepts